This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 Looking to have your kids learn to ski, but aren’t quite sure if they need ski poles or not?
 It can be a bit controversial, but after all of my years as a professional ski instructor, lifetime skier, and mom of 5 ski kids, we’ve learned a lot about ski pole use for kids.

-We always recommend that kids learn to ski without using ski poles.
+If you’re new to skiing, it might surprise you that it’s better for kids to learn how to ski without poles, especially if they’re younger than 10.
 Poles introduce another layer of complexity when learning to ski, and when introduced too early, they create bad habits and can be dangerous to your child and other skiers.

 Young skiers often can’t control the movements of their poles, so we never let our kids ski with pole until they are at least age 6 (our kids are all solid intermediate skiers by that age).
 Before then they often hit others in the lift line, drop them while on the chairlift, and can even get injured from improper pole placement.